-The evolution of the Moon may provide a window into the evolution of Earth and other terrestrial planets, according to LI, because its surface is relatively untouched compared to, say, the early planetary surface of Earth.
-LI and his team landed CE-4 in the Moon’s South Pole-Aitken (SPA) basin, which stretches about 2,500 kilometers — about half the width of China.
+The evolution of the Moon may provide a window into the evolution of Earth and other terrestrial planets, according to Li, because its surface is relatively untouched compared to, say, the early planetary surface of Earth.
+Li and his team landed Chang’e 4 in the Moon’s South Pole-Aitken (SPA) basin, which stretches about 2,500 kilometers — about half the width of China.

 “The absence of abundant olivine in the SPA interior remains a conundrum.

 “Could the predictions of an olivine-rich lunar mantle be incorrect?”